 - integration of theory with application work;

-- An interdisciplinary approach that emphasises the interlinkages between rule of law, economic development and social progress.
+- an interdisciplinary approach that emphasizes the inter-linkages between rule of law, economic development and social progress.

 PART I - Distance Learning

-A self-learning tutor assisted period of 12 weeks' duration designed to introduce the participants to the pre-requisite entry level knowledge in the disciplines of Part II, namely economics, institutional design, sociology, law and project management.
+A self-learning tutor assisted period of 12 weeks' duration designed to introduce the participants to the pre-requisite entry-level knowledge in the disciplines of Part II, namely economics, institutional design, sociology, law and project management.
 The training materials will include selected chapters from key textbooks in addition to a number of articles from well-known journals.
 The learning content will be posted on the programme's website while the participants will be provided with at least one prescribed textbook.
-Two weeks subsequent to arrival in Turin the participants will sit for two written examination covering the topics of Part I.

 - UN system, IMF and World Bank

 - Project cycle management: logical framework approach, operational planning, budget, monitoring and evaluation